amritofficial88/Incognito-Chat/README.md

 - Closing the chat window erases all messages permanently. 🛑

-📬 Thank you for checking out WhisperChat!
+📬 Thank you for checking out Incognito Chat!

 If you have any questions or feedback, feel free to open an issue or contact me at **amritangshu.official@gmail.com**.